USS Abraham Lincoln (CVN-72): 2010

 On 13 January 2010, the carrier completed upgrades and repair that cost $250 million at Puget Sound Naval Shipyard.
 The carrier was to be assigned to Carrier Strike Group Nine.
 On 3 February 2011, the ship was awarded the Battle Effectiveness Award for high standards of excellence and combat readiness.

 On 9 December 2010, the US Navy officially announced that Naval Station Everett, Washington, was the new homeport for USS Nimitz, replacing Abraham Lincoln, which would be undergoing a scheduled refueling and complex overhaul (RCOH) at the Northrop Grumman Shipbuilding-Newport News shipyard in Virginia, which is slated to begin in 2013.

 2011

 On 1 March 2011, the news media reported that the US Navy had awarded Northrop Grumman Shipbuilding-Newport News a US$206.7 million option under a previously awarded contract to plan Abraham Lincoln's RCOH.
 The planning contract covered the design, documentation, engineering, advanced material procurement, inspections, fabrication, and support work for Abraham Lincoln's RCOH, with more than 1,000 employees supporting this planning phase.
 Additional funding for the RCOH was pending the passage of the U.S. Department of Defense's Fiscal Year 2011 budget appropriations by the U.S. Congress.
 Upon authorization, Abraham Lincoln's RCOH was anticipated to begin in 2013, and is scheduled to take between three and four years to complete at an estimated overall cost of US$3 billion.

-On 1 August 2011, the US Navy announced that Abraham Lincoln would shift homeport from Everett, Washington, to Newport News, Virginia, for a scheduled RCOH in August 2012.
+On 1 August, the US Navy announced that Abraham Lincoln would shift homeport from Everett to Newport News for a scheduled RCOH in August 2012.
 The ship departed Everett for the deployment that would take the carrier around the world to Newport News in December 2011.

 2012

-From 6–10 January, accompanied by guided missile cruiser Cape St. George, Abraham Lincoln visited the Gulf of Thailand port of Laem Chabang.
-During the visit, Singapore-based Glenn Defense Marine Asia (GDMA) provided husbanding services, for which the Navy was billed $884,000.
+From 6–10 January 2012, accompanied by guided missile cruiser Cape St. George, Abraham Lincoln visited the Gulf of Thailand port of Laem Chabang.
+During the visit, Singapore-based Glenn Defense Marine Asia provided husbanding services, for which the Navy was billed $884,000.
 In November 2013, federal prosecutors charged that the Navy had been overbilled more than $500,000.